City of London swords: State Sword

-The State Sword forms one half of the Sword and Mace, symbols of the authority of the Lord Mayor and the City of London Corporation.
-At ceremonial events it is carried by the Sword Bearer, while the mace is carried by the Serjeant-at-Arms.
-The City of London has had a Sword of State since before 1373 and the first known sword-bearer of the City was John Blytone, who resigned in 1395.
-The current sword, which is from the mid 17th century, has a red velvet sheath and a pommel decorated with images representing Justice and Fame.
+The State Sword forms one half of the Sword and Mace, symbols of authority for the Lord Mayor of London.
+At City ceremonial events it is carried by the Swordbearer, while the Mace is carried by the Serjeant-at-Arms.
+The City of London has had a Sword of State since before 1373 and the first known Swordbearer of the City was John Blytone, who resigned in 1395.
+The current sword, which is from the mid-17th century, has a red velvet sheath and a pommel decorated with images representing Justice and Fame.
 It is also called the Sunday Sword, and is one of a group of eight swords made around the same time, between 1669 and 1684, and to similar specifications.
-Of these it particularly resembles the State Swords of Shrewsbury and Appleby-in-Westmorland.
+Of these it particularly resembles the Civic Swords of Shrewsbury and Appleby-in-Westmorland.
 It was made around 1670 and acquired by London around 1680.

 The blade is 3 ft 1+1/2 in long and 1+5/8 in wide.
 The hilt is 12+3/4 in long and it weighs 5 lb 1+1/4 oz without the scabbard.
 Most of the blue and gold damascene pattern that the blade used to have has since worn off.

 Lord Mayor Micajah Perry was attended by the "Sunday Sword and Mace" when he laid the foundation stone of Mansion House on 25 October 1739, where the City of London swords now form part of the plate collection.
 The Sword and Mace are also two of the symbols used when the new Lord Mayor is invested at the Lord Mayor's Show.

-In 2003 James North was appointed official sword-bearer.
-The costume of the bearer includes a long black robe, white gloves, large fur hat and the ceremonial sword.
+The current City Swordbearer is Tim Rolph, who succeeded James North (2003–17).